Ladysnake/Illuminations/README.md

 ### Frost and Solar crowns

-3D overheads fit for a king or queen, that will either make you insanely cool, or astoundingly hot, depending on your choice. *(Screenshot taken with Canvas Renderer, necessary if you want the bloom effect)*
+3D overheads fit for a king or queen, that will either make you insanely cool, or astoundingly hot, depending on your choice.

 ![illuminations-1.3-crowns](README.assets//illuminations-1.3-crowns.png)